How Do Workers Compensation Settlements Work?Insurance Explained

 If this is possible, then why doesn’t every injured employee do this, in hopes of getting more money for the injury?
 Because if the employee decides to pursue workers comp a settlement, the chance also exists that they could be awarded less than what was initially offered by the insurer.

-The injured employee will consult with his or her lawyer to decide on what they believe fair compensation would be for the injury in question.
+The injured employee will consult with their lawyer to decide on what they believe fair compensation would be for the injury in question.
 When deciding on this amount, the employee and his or her legal representation usually take the following factors into consideration:

 - The medical costs already incurred and likely future costs of the injury